 The Humanization of Public Safety Services

-Samuel Saraiva developed a Legislative Proposal requiring the use of anesthetics in the rounds used by Public Safety Agencies and Private Security Agencies.
+Samuel Saraiva formulated a legislative proposal requiring the addition of anesthetics to the projectiles used by Public Safety Agencies and Private Security Agencies.
 The proposal was submitted for study by the Legal Committee of the United States Senate, at the request of Senators Paul Sarbanes and Barbara Mikulski, in the 105th Legislature [Washington D.C.].
-This was published in the Journal Gazette of the City of Wheaton, Maryland on March 10, 1999.
+This was published in the journal Gazette of the City of Wheaton, Maryland, on March 10, 1994.

-Samuel in Washington D.C.
+Action in Washington D.C.

 In 2003, President George W. Bush sent a message to Samuel Saraiva, thanking him for his studies in strengthening bilateral relations.
 The document proposed new Brazilian immigration legislation that would allow American citizens to emigrate to Brazil if the United States were attacked with weapons of mass destruction or suffered a natural disaster of great magnitude.